When Nonviolent Intervention Meets Terrorism: Which Side Wins?

 The Upside-Down Kingdom: learning from the margins

 My dad was a Baptist preacher.
 A “classic” sermon of his was the “upside-down kingdom” — the message that God’s kingdom reflected different values of this one.
 While the values of today might be for money and military and power, the kingdom of God reflected the marginal voices that put love first.
-He would preach that for God’s kingdom to
+He would preach that for God’s kingdom to come a new set of values must emerge — and not

 Read More